 Evaluation of diversity factors

-Principal component analysis (PCA) was performed on all trees of interest identified.
-It was based on seven (7) variables measured on each tree of interest in each population (Table 5).
-In this population, the first two axes explain 76.65% of the variability.
+Principal component analysis (PCA) was conducted on all identified trees of interest .
+It was based on seven (7) variables measured on each tree of interest in every population (Table 5).
+In this population, the first two axes account for 76.65% of the variability.
 Axis 1 alone explains 50.19% of this variability.
-The variables trunk diameter (DTrc), north-south span (EnNS), west-east span (EnOE) and crown diameter (Dhoupie) are linked to axis 1 with respective correlations of 0.82; 0.91, 0.91 and 0.96, respectively.
+The variables trunk diameter (DTrc), north-south span (EnNS), west-east span (EnOE) and crown diameter (Dhoupie) are associated with axis 1 with respective correlations of 0.82, 0.91, 0.91 and 0.96.
 Axis 2 explains 26.46% of the variability and is linked to stem height (SH) and first branch height (FBH) with respective correlations of 0.8895 and 0.89.

 Classification of individuals of trees of interest of Pterocarpus erinaceus

-The ascending hierarchical classification (AHC) based on the Euclidean distance method structures the trees of interest of Pterocarpus erinaceus into three distinct morphological groups (Figure 2).
+The ascending hierarchical classification (AHC) based on the Euclidean distance method organize the trees of interest of Pterocarpus erinaceus into three distinct morphological groups (Figure 2).
 The factorial map shows the distribution of each group in space (Figure 3).
-Group I consist of trees with the lowest averages for all parameters studied compared to the average for the total population.
+Group I consists of trees with the lowest averages for all parameters studied compared to the total population average.
 The total height (Hto) is 10.40 m, while the population average is 13.10 m.
-The stem height (Hfut) has an average of 5.00 m, while that of the overall population is 5.67 m.
-The trunk diameter (DTrc) is 28.43 cm, while that of the total population is 34.50 m.
-Group II is composed of individuals with an average stem height (Hfut) of 9.09 m, which is higher than the value for the total population studied, which is 5.67 m.
+The stem height (Hfut) has an average of 5.00 m, compared to the overall population average of 5.67 m.
+The trunk diameter (DTrc) is 28.43 cm, while the total population average is 34.50 m.
+Group II is comprised of individuals with an average stem height (Hfut) of 9.09 m, higher than the total population average of 5.67 m.
 In addition, the individuals in this group have a greater height of the first branch (HPBranch = 8.5 m).
-However, these individuals have statistically different North-South spans (EnNS = 6.35 m), West-East spans (EnOE = 5.94 m) and crown diameters (Dhoupie = 6.14 m) that are smaller than those of the total population.
+However, these individuals have statistically smaller North-South spans (EnNS = 6.35 m), West-East spans (EnOE = 5.94 m) and crown diameters (Dhoupie = 6.14 m) compared to the total population.
 As for group III, the individuals are mature and dominant.
 They are characterised by a north-south span (EnNS = 11.62 m), a west-east span (EnOE = 10.98 m), a trunk diameter (Dtrc = 44.04 cm), and a total height (Hato = 16.13 m) that are greater than those of the overall population.

 Table 5.
 Correlation between variables and the two main axes